Click Here For the Latest Newsletter

 Our monthly membership meetings cover a wide range of topics — from the practical and educational to the purely entertaining.
 During the 2020-2022 Covid 19 pandemic, we pivoted to virtual meetings, which also are available through our YouTube channel.
 Social events are planned throughout the year.

 Our Crafts Group meets regularly to create items for the Society’s annual Holiday Boutique — which in 2020 became for a virtual event and in 2021 was a hybrid online/outdoor shopping opportunity.
 During both years of the Covid 19 pandemic, the Boutique achieved record sales of about $11,000.
-The Holiday Boutique usually is held on the second Saturday in November at La Colonia Community Center.
+The Holiday Boutique usually is held on an early Saturday in November at La Colonia Community Center.

 SeaWeeders Garden Club members maintain the Solana Beach Post Office sculpture garden, El Viento park, and the native garden at the Fire Station.
 Visit seaweedersgardenclub.org for more information.